Aveiro Bucket List: Amazing Places to Visit in Aveiro, Portugal

 In the past, Aveiro’s city used to be known throughout Portugal for its cod fishing activities.
 And to make sure this history is not lost, the city constructed the Museu Maritimo de Ilhavo.

 The display at the museum includes a mockup of the trawlers used by fishermen and lifeboats and instruments of the ancient trade.

 The city of Aveiro has plenty of large-scale statues depicting important figures in its history.
 Some of the most common ones include Fogueteiro and Parceira do Ramo.

 Food in Aveiro is heavily influenced by seafood and fish.
 Among the best dishes in Aveiro to try are feijoada de buzios and arroz de marisco.

 Aveiro Travel and Tour Packages

-To help you plan out your visit to Aveiro, we listed places to visit and other amazing activities in Aveiro, Portugal.
+To help you plan out your visit to Aveiro, we listed places to visit and other unique activities in Aveiro, Portugal.
 We also listed some of the best travel and tour packages and excellent flight deals and accommodation.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
-Check out our list of affordable Aveiro hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.
+Check out our list of cheap Aveiro hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.